zackmcginnis/asset-transfer-hyperledger-composer/README.md

-## panda-composer
+## asset-network-composer
 ### Fabric Network Setup
 If you haven't already, install Composer pre-reqs here: https://hyperledger.github.io/composer/latest/installing/installing-prereqs.html
-After you have installed the pre-reqs, open a terminal in this directory `panda-composer` Run the following commands:
+After you have installed the pre-reqs, open a terminal in this directory `composer` Run the following commands:
 `npm install`
 `npm install -g composer-cli`